matrix-org/matrix-spec-proposals/proposals/4143-matrix-rtc.md

 > on the map, so that clients can omit connecting to participants that are not in their
 > area of interest.

+#### Reliability requirements for the room state

+Room state is a very well suited place to store the data for a MatrixRTC session if allows:

+- The client to determine current ongoing sessions without loading history for every room.
+  Or doing additional work other then the sync loop that needs to run anyways.
+- The client can compute/access data of past sessions without any additional redundant data.
+- Sessions (start/end/participant count) are federated and there is not redundant data storage that could result in conflicts, or can get out of sync.
+The room state events are part of the dag and this is solved like any other PDU in matrix.

+A chellanging circumstance with using the room state to represent a session is the disconnection behaviour.
+If the client disconnects from a call because of a network issue, an application crash or a user forcefully quitting the client, the room state cannot be updated anymore.
+The client is required to leave by sending a new empty state which cannot happen once connection is lost.

+If the state is not updated correctly we end up with incorrect session end timestamps a room state that is not correctly representing the current RTC session state.
+Historic and current MatrixRTC session data would be broken.

+For an acceptable solution, the following requirements need to be taken into consideration:

+- Room state is set to empty if the client looses connection.
+(A heardbeat like system is desired)
+- The best source of truth for a call participation is a working connection to the SFU.
+  It is desired that the disconnect of the SFU is connected to the room state.
+- It should be possible to updated the room state without the client being online.
+- All this should be compatible when matrix uses cryptographic identities.

+[MSC4340](https://github.com/matrix-org/matrix-spec-proposals/pull/4140) proposes a concept to delay the leave events until one of the leave conditions (heartbeat or SFU disconnect) occur and fulfil all of the these requirements.

 #### Historic sessions

 Since there is no singe entry for a historic session (because of the owner ship discussion),